gkishard-workingboy/os_org_work/lab3/readme.txt

 If any step fails, it prints an error message describing the error, frees any dynamically allocated resource, and returns an unique error code.

-After the client is connected to the server, it creates a min heap of <int, char *>
+After the client connecting to the server, it creates a min heap of <int, char *>
 pairs.
 We used [this implementation of priority queue as a heap stored in an array] (https://github.com/armon/c-minheap-array).
 The class pass an approriate comparasion function to the constructor such that it is a min heap.
 This allows us to insert a line